 Interests: Nudibranchs (especially between 40 & 65ft off the point), Octopus, Blennies & Sculpins on the Shallow-Pinnacles near the point The reefs consist of Large-Pinnacles covered with Invertebrates.
 Healthy Sea fans with colorful Gorgonians are prolific, Rockfish, Lingcod, Cabezon, Scorpionfish and many Schooling / Bait Fish can be found here.
 An occasional Bat Ray, Sea-lion, Angel Shark,Torpedo Ray, or Shovelnose Guitarfish will often surprise you!

 Entry & Exits: Use prudent judgement when Beach Diving, perform an environmental assessment of the area before you gear up.
-Sandy entry, use the handrail when traversing the stairs up and down from the parking lot.
-Apply a surf entry appropriate to the current conditions and within the scope of your training / experience.
+Use caution when traversing the rocky pebbles and boulders at the cove.
+Only divers with rocky entry experience should attempt this site!

-Depth Recommendations:15 - 35ft is where most of the points of interest are for this site.
-40ft is the recommended maximum depth for this dive site.
-Apply prudent judgement and consideration of your experience level, scope of your training as well as current conditions when planning and executing your dives.
+Depth Recommendation: 35 - 55ft is where most of the points of interest are for this site.
+60 ft is recommended maximum depth for this site.

 Safety: Use of a Float, Flag, Anchor and Descent line are required for Beach Diving.
 Cell Phone, Oxygen Kit and First Aid Kit are always recommended.